Judge rejects settlement over stalled student debt relief claims, blames DeVos for harming borrowers

 But borrowers said the rejection letters they have received lack detailed explanations for the denials, making it difficult for people to appeal the decisions.
 In a public hearing held over Zoom this month, borrowers told the judge that the hasty disposals of their claims without rationale violated the agreement and made them distrustful of the process.
 They asked the judge to enforce the agreement, which they understood to be a thorough, reasoned review of their claims.

-Judge Alsup agreed in his ruling Monday that DeVos had failed to provide a thoughtful response to people who have waited years for a decision.
+Alsup agreed in his ruling Monday that DeVos had failed to provide a thoughtful response to people who have waited years for a decision.
 He questioned the legality of DeVos’s denial notice and is threatening to bar the department from using it.
 The judge wants more details about the federal agency’s procedures for reviewing claims and issuing denials within the next two months.

 “Students came together to speak up for themselves and show the court the massive scope of the trauma they have endured at the hands of the Department of Education, and the courts are listening,” said Eileen Connor, the legal director of the Project on Predatory Student Lending, a group representing the borrowers.